 Business Legal Services | Disputes and Litigation

-We are a partner-led law firm – giving you a single point of contact – so you are assured of receiving the best advice.
+Thomas Guise is a partner-led law firm with offices in Studley, Worcester and Birmingham.
+We give you a single point of contact – so you are assured of receiving the best advice.
 Our highly-experienced litigation solicitors deal with the full range of civil claims, in both the County Court and High Court.
 We assist claimants and defendants with all stages of litigation – from negotiation and attempts to settle through to proceedings and beyond to appeal or enforcement.

 Recent work includes a commercial dispute with a major high street bank; a substantial loss of earnings claim for a private company; a six figure negligence action against a surveyor; and a successful six figure claim in the London Court of International Arbitration against one of the UK’s biggest companies, represented by a Magic Circle firm.